KamalamSivakumar/KamalamSivakumar.github.io/_posts/2024-08-06-basics-pp-cpu-gpu.md

   2. execute multiple instructions at any moment in time.

 Assumption: You own a watch manufacturing company and the components you manufacture include dial, strap and the clasp.
 When it comes to manufacturing these parts, you have two approaches to consider:
-1. Serial Computing: Manufacture each component one by one.
+1. Serial: Manufacture each component one by one.
 First the dial, then the strap, then the clasp, before assembling the watch.
 This is slower as each step depends on the previous one.
-2. Parallel Computing: Manufacture all components simultaneously and then assemble them, speeding up production by completing tasks concurrently.
+2. Parallel: Manufacture all components simultaneously and then assemble them, speeding up production by completing tasks concurrently.

 **Parallel processing vs Parallel computing**
 **computing** considers the processor aspect, concerned with the physical architecture and how to use multiple processors effectively.